West Jordan Middle School General Information

 BIKES, SKATEBOARDS, and SCOOTERS

 WJMS will be issuing Chromebooks to all students through the library.
 This checkout is free for students.
-Parents will need to sign the Chromebook User Agreement.
+Parents will need to sign the Chromebook User Agreement prior to Chromebook checkout.
 These are HP Chromebooks and the students can use them throughout the day in school as well as bring them home.
 They are filtered to give you peace of mind when they are working unsupervised after school and in the evenings.
-If they are lost, stolen or broken, like other library materials, the student is responsible for the repair or replacement.
-Currently, the Chromebooks are valued at $200.
+Like other library materials – If they are lost, stolen or broken, the student is responsible for the cost of repair or replacement.
+Currently, the Chromebooks’ replacement cost starts at $200.

-Each Student will be given a locker that you will have access to after school fees are paid.
+- Each Student, may upon request, be assigned a locker that you will have access to after school fees are paid.

-Due to our recent Covid experience, we would remind you not to leave anything in your locker that you don’t mind not getting back if we close again.
+- Do not leave anything in your locker that you don’t mind not getting back if we close again.

 STUDENT CLASS SCHEDULE